Installation#

 Client only#

-Projects using Atoti Python SDK exclusively to connect to already running Atoti sessions (i.e. never starting new ones) do not need to install the atoti package and can instead install atoti-client.
+Projects using Atoti Python SDK exclusively to connect to already running Atoti sessions (i.e. never starting new ones) do not need the atoti package and can instead install atoti-client.

 atoti-client and its extras do not require a Java runtime and do not embed any JARs so they take up significantly less disk space.